garfix/nligems/doc/internals.md

 - Find an exact answer (question-answering)
 - Locate information in unstructured text sources (information-retrieval)
-- Interact with several services (virtual-assistant: SIRI, ALEXA)
+- Interact (command, question and teach) with an agent (virtual-assistant: SHRDLU, SIRI)
 - Keeping a conversation alive (chatbot: ELIZA, JABBERWACKY)
 - Help the user make a selection (decision-support: IR-NLI, WISBER)
 - Help the user fix a problem (troubleshooting: SOPHIE)